tyreepearson/field-workshops-terraform/docs/index.md

 - Bonus Tip
   - **Create more than one instance to test positive and negative**

+??? the registry has alot of information on how to build about basic resources
 ---
 name: methodology-1
 # Create a Terraform Configuration: main.tf